LaravelDaily/Booking-Com-Simulation-Laravel/course/01-roles-permissions.md

 - - - - -

-Finally in this lesson, let's create a few endpoints for the **logged-in users** and test if we have correct access to them.
+Finally, in this lesson, let's create a few endpoints for the **logged-in users** and test if we have the correct access to them.

-Let's say that our property owner will have access to the list of their properties, and regular user will have access to their bookings.
+Let's say that our property owner will have access to the list of their properties, and the regular user will have access to their bookings.

 So we will create those endpoints, without any functionality for now, just with the `Gates` to check the permissions.